-2020 Incentive Award Plan
+2020 Omnibus Incentive Compensation Plan

-We intend to adopt a 2020 Incentive Award Plan (the "2020 Plan"), in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and certain of its affiliates and to enable our company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
-We expect that the 2020 Plan will be effective on the date on which it is adopted by our board of directors, subject to approval of such plan by our stockholders.
-For additional information about the 2020 Plan, please see the section titled "-Executive Compensation Plans-2020 Incentive Award Plan" below.
+In connection with this offering, we adopted, and our shareholders approved, a 2020 Omnibus Incentive Compensation Plan (the "2020 Plan"), in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and certain of our affiliates and to enable our company and certain of our affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
+For additional information about the 2020 Plan, please see the section titled "-Executive Compensation Plans-2020 Omnibus Incentive Compensation Plan" below.